anuc06/Elections-Sql-Project/README.md

 ---

 ## 📖 Documentation
-Detailed queries and analysis are available in **Election Results.docx**.
+Detailed SQL queries and analysis are available here:

 ---